SIL1202/Sophomore/second_semester/Algorithm/HW3/TSP_project/report.md

 ## V. **Special Case Result Analysis**

 This section presents a detailed analysis of the experimental results for the Traveling Salesman Problem (TSP) under a special case: cities randomly distributed on a 2D plane.
 Each configuration was tested across five rounds with various algorithms.

+\- **tsp_special_case_main.cpp**: Generates 2D Euclidean city coordinates on a plane and computes the corresponding rounded distance matrix.
+It evaluates performance across repeated runs to observe consistency and robustness.

 ![TSP Combined Output 2](./assets/combine2.png)